 With the help of a penetration test, businesses can identify security gaps in their network system and can develop an action plan to reduce threats.

 Help to create a strong business case

-A penetration test result document will help a manager to present a strong business case at the implementation stage of an application and pinpoint security flaws.
+A penetration test result report will help a manager to present a strong business case at the implementation stage of an application and pinpoint security flaws.

 Helps in discovering unidentified threats

-Penetration testing techniques will help an organization to quickly identify new threats, if any and take the necessary remedial action.
+Penetration testing techniques will help an organization to quickly identify any new threats and take the necessary remedial action.